← Back

 WARNING: snap meta tree init failed

-Okay, I can see my files from Linux, so I can’t really complain.
+Okay, I can see my files from Linux, so I can’t really complain too much.

 It’s hard to debug when it doesn’t work well